-Today abortion services are available only two days a week.
-On each of those days, every week, another obstacle awaits women: local activists connected to an international network of so-called ‘crisis pregnancy centres’ that seek to reach women considering abortions and stop them from making that choice.
+Today, abortion services are available only two days a week.
+On each of those days, every week, another obstacle awaits women: local activists connected to an international network of so-called ‘crisis pregnancy centres’, which seek to reach women considering abortions and stop them from making that choice.

-In the obstetrics ward, one of the activists pointed to a picture of a fetus on their flyer and asked: “Are you here for this?”
-“Mom”, the flyer said, “There is always a solution to your problems, but there is no remedy for abortion.”
+In the obstetrics ward, one of the activists pointed to a picture of a foetus on their leaflet and asked: “Are you here for this?”
+“Mom,” the leaflet read, “there is always a solution to your problems, but there is no remedy for abortion.”
 Inside were graphic images and frightening claims that having an abortion carries many serious risks.

 Nine months ago, we began following the money of two US religious right groups.
 Then, we deployed our own global network – of feminist investigative journalists.

 I went to this hospital as part of an undercover investigation, posing as a poor young woman with an unwanted pregnancy, looking for information about abortion.
-But what I received inside this ward included incorrect claims that I could face “post-abortion syndrome” and a 50% increased risk of breast cancer.
+But the information I received inside the ward included incorrect claims that I could face “post-abortion syndrome” and a 50% increased risk of breast cancer.

-Both of these claims have been widely discredited by medical experts who say there is simply no such link between abortion and mental illness or cancer risks.
-Though this is not a story about local-level misinformation.
+Both of these claims have been widely discredited by medical experts, who say there is simply no such link between abortion and mental illness or cancer risks.
+But this is not a story about local-level misinformation.
 The Italian volunteers I met in Benevento are part of a national federation that has powerful American partners.

 The Italian federation is called Movimento per la Vita (‘Movement for Life’).
-Since 2013 it has had a partnership with the US Christian right group Heartbeat International that is a pioneer of ‘crisis pregnancy centres’ and is among American anti-abortion groups that have been emboldened by Trump’s White House.
+Since 2013, it has had a partnership with the US Christian Right group Heartbeat International, which is a pioneer of ‘crisis pregnancy centres’ and is among several US anti-abortion groups that have been emboldened by Trump’s White House.

-Heartbeat also opposes modern contraception, and has been a partner of the ultra-conservative World Congress of Families network that held its 2019 global gathering in Verona, Italy, where Matteo Salvini – then the country’s deputy prime minister and still the leader of the far-right Lega party – gave a keynote speech.
+Heartbeat also opposes modern contraception, and has been a partner of the ultra-conservative World Congress of Families network.
+The WCF held its 2019 global gathering in Verona, where Matteo Salvini – then Italy’s deputy prime minister and leader of the far-Right Lega party – gave a keynote speech.

 Last month, openDemocracy revealed numerous examples of incorrect and misleading information being provided by other centres in Heartbeat’s network around the world.
 In South Africa, another reporter also found one of these centres operating out of a hospital, pushing women to eschew abortions at any cost.